geckoplus/smaple_app/README.md

 == README

-Micro Blog app is the main app for RoR tutorial.
+Micro Blogging app is the main app for RoR tutorial.
 This app is created to learn basics RoR as RSpec testing, and manual app building without using the scaffold.

 I followed tutorial by Michael Hartl and make some modification to it.